 (c) The die in the lower jaw of the punch can be screwed in/out, to obtain the best leverage and to prevent bending your blanks adj. it as low as possible while still being able to punch completely through the blank.

-(d) As an alternative some prefer to use automotive touch-up paint, you'll want to wipe excess off quickly.
+(d) As an alternative some prefer to use paint pens or automotive touch-up paint, you'll want to wipe excess off quickly.

 HEAVY DUTY PUNCH MAINTENANCE & MODIFICATIONS: